bradjacobs/excel-to-csv/README.md

 ## TODOs
 A work item list that I might get around to "eventually" (perhaps)
 * Put a more legitimate project version in the pom.xml
+* Consider making a 'release version' or something that can be referenced via maven dependency
 * Integrate a real logger into the code.
 * Add more JavaDocs
+* More Unittest cleanup

 ## AlternateImplementations